Summer at Liberty

 Except for Liberty University doctoral students, the U.S. Citizenship and Immigration Service does not require international students to enroll in summer classes.
 International students can remain at Liberty, work on campus, enroll in classes, or can travel elsewhere.

-Sign up for residential classes through the Registrar’s Office.
+Sign up for residential classes through the Course Registration Tool on your MyLU portal, or by contacting the Registrar’s Office.

 You must comply with F-1 regulations during the summer months.
 This means you may not work off-campus or study anywhere but Liberty unless you have prior authorization from your International Student Advisor (email MyStatus@liberty.edu) that has been added to your I-20 form.